 - Using heat too often- Heat can be your hair's friend if used correctly.
 Heat should only be used once per week or less.
 There is never a time when using heat daily is acceptable.
 Doing this always, always, always leads to breakage.

 - Not protecting your ends- When your ends aren't protected, they split faster, which means you'll have to get it cut sooner.
 The best way to protect your split ends is by wrapping your hair every night.
 You can also roll it, or put a satin cap on.
+And don't forget that the by L. Jones Satin Moisture Cream also helps protect them against dryness.

 Once you are able to look at the list above and see what you may or may not be doing to your hair, you'll be well on your way to making the necessary changes to growing your hair and becoming your own hair goals!